 What Can I Wear to Visit?

 A lot of facilities have differing dress codes.
 However, some rules are general across all facilities.
 When visiting an inmate, it is advisable not to wear uniforms of any sort.
-In the same vein, avoid wearing outfits that are like the inmates’ or staff uniforms.
+In the same vein, avoid wearing outfits that are like the inmates’ or staff's uniforms.

 Avoid revealing clothes or clothes that may be offensive.
 In general, you could wear something casual but appropriate such as a t-shirt and a pair of jeans.
 It is a good idea to check the prison website of the facility you wish to visit for the appropriate dress code.

-Many facilities have lockers that you can place your keys and coat or jacket inside before your visit.
+Many facilities have lockers where you can place your keys and coat or jacket inside before your visit.
 In some facilities, if you decide to wear a coat or jacket during the visit, you will have to keep it on during the entire visit or place it in a locker.
 Always wash your hands after using the restroom or before you leave.

 What if You Aren’t Allowed to Visit?